abitofhelp/hybrid_app_go/docs/formal/software_design_specification.md

 ### 1.1 Purpose

-This Software Design Specification (SDS) describes the architectural design and detailed design of Hybrid_App_Ada, a professional Ada 2022 application starter demonstrating hexagonal architecture with functional programming principles.
+This Software Design Specification (SDS) describes the architectural design and detailed design of Hybrid_App_Go, a professional Go 1.22+ application starter demonstrating hexagonal architecture with functional programming principles.

 ### 1.2 Scope